-- The registration appointment period for Fall 2013 will run from March 25 through April 5, 2013, to be followed by open enrollment from April 6, 2013 through August 30, 2013.
+- The registration appointment period for Spring 2017 will begin on October 28, for veteran students, and on October 31, for all other students.
+In all cases, the appointment period runs through November 11, to be followed by open enrollment from November 12, 2016, through January 13, 2017.
 The University Registrar assigns each student an appointment.
 Once your appointment time arrives, you can register for courses.
 You can also adjust your schedule and add and drop courses.
 You DO NOT need to wait for the open enrollment period to adjust your schedule unless you want to add courses that are not available to students in your class during the registration appointment period.
 (See “Registration Guidelines,” below, for an explanation of enrollment priorities and restrictions.)

 With self-enrollment, you will know immediately after you submit your selections whether or not you have been placed in a course.

 Below is information you will need to know in order to register for the spring term.
+Please check the course lists frequently for updates to the curriculum during registration and prior to the start of the term.
 Please review the materials and familiarize yourself with the information so you are prepared to register for courses once your appointment time has arrived.
 There is no formal training for self-enrollment.
 Therefore, you should make sure you have reviewed and fully understand all the materials and procedures discussed below before registration begins.
 Please read all the information on this page before you proceed to review the University documents.

-Click on the University Registrar page, click on the 2141 Time Schedule of Classes.
+Click on the University Registrar page, click on the 2174 Time Schedule of Classes(when it becomes available).
 Courses are listed in the University Schedule by department and then are listed in numerical order by the 4-digit Catalog Number.
-Please make sure you are registering for the JD (Law)offering of the course and not the MSL (Graduate Course)offering.
+Please make sure you are registering for the JD (Law- begins with leading digit '5')offering of the course and not the MSL (Graduate Course- begins with leading digit '2') offering.
+If you do a class search in PeopleSoft, make sure to enter "Law" as the course subject and "Law" as the career.
+In adding both Law as the subject and the Law career, you will get the JD course offering results.
+If you only use Law as the course subject, you will get the first occurrence of courses in PeopleSoft which are the MSL course offerings.
+If you attempt to register for the MSL offering of the course, you will get an error message telling you that the course is out of your career and you will need permission to register for it.
 The scheduled meeting times for classes can also be found there; the University updates the schedule daily during registration.
 The meeting days and times are also listed in this schedule.
-The room assignments are also posted on the University Time Schedule as well as the Law School Schedule of Classes.
+The room assignments are also posted in the University Time Schedule as well as the Law School Schedule of Classes.

 You can search for details on a specific course (including the description, and prerequisites) by using the Class Search on the University Registrar’s web page: